-Now that we’ve released WooCommerce Memberships, you might be bursting with ideas for creating a members-only section in your store or website.
-Or perhaps you want to have a dozen fantastic ideas that you simply can’t wait to implement… but nothing’s coming to you yet, and you need a helping hand to see how members-only content can benefit your store and make you more money.
+You might be bursting with ideas for how to monetize your website.
+Or perhaps you want to have a dozen fantastic ideas that you simply can’t wait to implement… but nothing’s coming to you yet, and you need a helping hand.

 If you’re curious about memberships but aren’t sure how to make them work for your store, or already have a membership program in place and are searching for some additional ideas, today’s post is just for you.
 Let’s take a look at seven unique ideas for members-only content that, with the right motivation, will increase both your signups and recurring revenue.